This thread was archived. Please ask a new question if you need help.

 - LOCALIZATION NOTE (CrashReporterProductErrorText2): The %s is replaced with a string containing detailed information.

 CrashReporterProductErrorText2=Firefox had a problem and crashed.
 Weâ€™ll try to restore your tabs and windows when it restarts.\n\nUnfortunately the crash reporter is unable to submit a crash report.\n\nDetails: %s CrashReporterDescriptionText2=Firefox had a problem and crashed.
 Weâ€™ll try to restore your tabs and windows when it restarts.\n\nTo help us diagnose and fix the problem, you can send us a crash report.

 Hi, hold down Shift when you start Firefox to start in Safe Mode.
-More - Troubleshoot Firefox issues using Safe Mode.
+More - Diagnose Firefox issues using Troubleshoot Mode.
 If it works in Safe Mode, disable any theme or add-ons you have - Add-ons Manager (Ctrl+Shift+A) > Appearance/Extensions, then if it's OK, re-enable them one by one until you find the culprit.